Dagaaba people: Oral literature

 Oral literature has a long tradition with Dagaaba communities, and remains a living vehicle of education and acculturation in Dagaaba society.
 There are two main types of literature in Dagaaba society.
 They can broadly be categorized as secular literature consisting of stories, tales, proverbs and other oral genre and the sacred literature produced during ritual and religious services.
 The most important of these are bagr mythical narratives recitations and orations produced during initiation rituals and other religious services.

 Religion

-Dagaaba communities historically have practiced Traditional religions, as well as Islam and Christianity.
+Dagaaba communities historically have practiced traditional religions, as well as Islam and Christianity.
 The Ghanaian Dagaaba have traditionally had a Cousinage/Joking relationship with the Frafra (Gurunsi) people.

+The Dagaaba traditionally recognize the presence of Naaŋmene (supreme god) and Teŋgan (earth deity), among other deities.
+They believe rivers serve as the abode of deities and such supernatural beings can interact directly with the living.
+Blasphemy towards deities, especially Teŋgan, is believed to cause instant warnings, sickness, plague, and in extreme situations, death among civilians.
+Rivers, trees, hills, and animals, including the cow, awl, dove, and mud fish are believed to hold spiritual essence or power.

+Languages

+They speak the Dagaare language, made up of Northern Dagara and Dagaari Dioula, both mainly spoken in Burkina Faso, as well as Southern Dagaare which is mainly spoken in Ghana, according to Ethnologue.
+Dagaare, Dagara, Waale (Southern Dagaare) and Birifor are four major dialects of the Dagaare language.

+In northern areas, both the language and the people are referred to as Dagara.
+These languages share the autonym Dagaare (also spelled and/or pronounced as Dagaari, Dagarti, Dagara, or Dagao), and historically some non-natives have taken this as the name of the people.

+Dagaare shares close similarites to other Gur languages of the Niger-Congo language family, such as Dagbanli, Mooré, Mampruli, and Kusaal.